Program Evaluation and Causal Inference with High-Dimensional Data: General Theory: Honest Inference in General Moment Condition Problems with Nuisance Functions Estimated by Machine Learning Methods

 where $F_1(W)$ is an envelope for $\mathcal{F}_1$ which is measurable with respect to $W$ and satisfies $F_1(W) \leq F_0(W)$ for $F_0$ defined in Assumption \ref{ass: S2}.
 The complexity characteristics $a_n \geq \max(n, \mathrm{e}) $ and $s_n \geq 1$ obey the growth conditions:

 where $q$ and $\alpha$ are defined in Assumption \ref{ass: S2}. \end{assumption}

-Assumption \ref{ass: AS} imposes conditions on the estimation rate of the nuisance functions $h_{um}$ and on the complexity of the functions sets that contain the estimators $\hat h_{um}$.
-This allows for a wide variety of modern modeling assumptions and regularization methods for function fitting, both the traditional methods and the new statistical and machine learning methods.
+\begin{remark}[On Rate and Entropy Rate Conditions] Assumption \ref{ass: AS} imposes conditions on the estimation rate of the nuisance functions $h_{um}$ and on the complexity of the functions sets that contain the estimators $\hat h_{um}$.
+This condition allows for a wide variety of modern modeling assumptions and regularization methods for function fitting, including both traditional methods and more recent statistical and machine learning methods.
 Within the approximately sparse framework, the index $s_n$ corresponds to the maximum of the dimension of the approximating models and of the size of the selected models; and $a_n = p \vee n$.
 Under other frameworks, these parameters could be different; yet if they are well-behaved, then our results still apply.
-Thus, these results potentially cover other frameworks, where structured assumptions other than approximate sparsity are used to make the estimation and modeling problem manageable.
-It is important to point out that the class $\mathcal{F}_1$ generally won't be Donsker because its entropy is allowed to increase with $n$.
-Allowing for non-Donsker classes is crucial for accommodating modern high-dimensional estimation methods for the nuisance functions as we have seen in the previous section.
-This feature makes the conditions imposed here very different from the conditions imposed in various classical references on dealing with nonparametrically estimated nuisance functions; see, for example, \citen{vdV-W}, \citen{vdV}, \citen{kosorok:book}, and other references listed in the introduction.
+Thus, these results cover other frameworks, where structured assumptions other than approximate sparsity are used to make the estimation and modeling problem manageable.
+It is important to point out that the class $\mathcal{F}_1$ generally will not be Donsker because its entropy is allowed to increase with $n$.
+Allowing for non-Donsker classes is crucial for accommodating modern, high-dimensional estimation methods for the nuisance functions.
+This feature makes the conditions imposed here very different from the conditions imposed in various classical references on dealing with nonparametrically estimated nuisance functions; see, for example, \citen{vdV-W}, \citen{vdV}, \citen{kosorok:book}, and other references listed in the introduction. \end{remark}